bradsec/ComfyUI_StringEssentials/README.md

 # String Essentials - Custom nodes for ComfyUI

 Simple string manipulation nodes for ComfyUI (strip/remove text strings, search and replace text strings, preview modified string outputs).
-Particularly useful for modifying text from LLM outputs (Ollama, Claude.ai, OpenAI ChatGPT), such as prompts or image-to-text description results.
-No bloat/additional Python dependencies or external modules required.
+Useful for modifying text from LLM outputs (Ollama, Claude.ai, OpenAI ChatGPT), such as prompts or image-to-text description results.
+No additional Python dependencies or external modules required.
 Nodes use a small amount of basic Python and Javascript code.

 ## Nodes included: